 The natural conditions of Asturias, a mountainous and abrupt region, of difficult communications until the twentieth century has been a circumstance that protected racial purity, preventing crossings that made it lose its identity; this fact also limited its disclosure and exit abroad.

-The asturcones have developed a great group feeling given the attack and harassment that historically have suffered from the wolves.
-The loose herds by valleys and mountains have been adapting to the environment and external dangers collectively.
-The group of asturcones usually form in a circle with the rumps towards the inside of it and the heads towards the outside, to defend their protected offspring inside what is called «corru».
+The asturcones have developed a great group feeling given the attack and harassment they have suffered historically from the wolves.
+Herds loose by valleys and mountains have been adapting to the environment and external hazards collectively.
+The group of asturcones usually forms in a circle with the rump towards the inside of it and the heads towards the outside, to defend their protected young inside what is called "corru".

 With the arrival of spring, the births of the new foals.
-After a pregnancy of eleven months, the mares that are going to give birth are separated from the corru and look for a protected place.
-There the new asturcón is born after a magical moment that hardly lasts a few minutes and that always occurs during the night.
-It is thus, in this fleeting and camouflaged way in the darkness, as the female avoids the possibility of being discovered by any of her enemies.
+After a gestation of eleven months, the mares that are going to give birth separate from the corru and look for a protected place.
+There the new Asturcón is born after a magical moment that lasts only a few minutes and always occurs during the night.
+It is so, in this way so fleeting and camouflaged in the dark, as the female avoids the possibility of being discovered by one of her enemies.

 The gradual mechanization of agricultural work since the nineteenth century began to condition the cattle ranch of the asturcones; other events, such as the Spanish Civil War - during which they were shot down en masse to take advantage of their flesh - meant the horse's almost definitive cornering.
 On the brink of extinction during this century, at the end of the 70 years only about forty copies survive.
 The situation is then very critical.